 Key Exchange Keys (KEK) can be added to the UEFI key database.
 This way, you can use other certificates, as long as they are signed with the private part of the PK.

 Microsoft’s Key Exchange Key (KEK) is installed by default.

 Supporting UEFI Secure Boot essentially requires having a boot loader with a digital signature that the firmware recognizes as a trusted key.
-In order to be useful to SUSE Linux Enterprise customers, that key is trusted by the firmware a priori, without requiring any manual intervention.
+That key is trusted by the firmware a priori, without requiring any manual intervention.

 There are two ways of getting there.
 One is to work with hardware vendors to have them endorse a SUSE key, which SUSE then signs the boot loader with.
-The other way is to go through Microsoft’s Windows Logo Certification program to have the boot loader certified and have Microsoft recognize the SUSE signing key (i.e., have it signed with their KEK).
-By now, SUSE got the loader signed by UEFI Signing Service (that's Microsoft in this case).
+The other way is to go through Microsoft’s Windows Logo Certification program to have the boot loader certified and have Microsoft recognize the SUSE signing key (that is, have it signed with their KEK).
+By now, SUSE got the loader signed by UEFI Signing Service (that is Microsoft in this case).

-At the implementation layer, SUSE uses the shim loader—it is a smart solution that avoids legal issues, and simplifies the certification and signing step considerably.
-The shim loader’s job is to load a boot loader such as eLILO or GRUB2 and verify it; this boot loader in turn will load kernels signed by a SUSE key only.
-SUSE provides this functionality with SLE11 SP3 on fresh installations with UEFI Secure Boot enabled.
+At the implementation layer, SUSE uses the shim loader which is installed by default.
+It is a smart solution that avoids legal issues, and simplifies the certification and signing step considerably.
+The shim loader’s job is to load a boot loader such as GRUB 2 and verify it; this boot loader in turn will load kernels signed by a SUSE key only.
+SUSE provides this functionality since SLE11 SP3 on fresh installations with UEFI Secure Boot enabled.

 There are two types of trusted users:

 First, those who hold the keys.
 The Platform Key (PK) allows almost everything.
 The Key Exchange Key (KEK) allows all a PK can except changing the PK.

 Second, anyone with physical access to the machine.
 A user with physical access can reboot the machine, and configure UEFI.